Gummi Bear DOE: Printing a Data Collection Sheet

 And three pages with a single notes column:

-This is a problem that some scotch tape or wider paper could fix, but the Planet Protectors would object.
-Instead, notice that the labels are much longer than the data inside the columns.
+This is a problem that some scotch tape or wider paper could fix, but instead, notice that the labels are much longer than the data inside the columns.
 Especially where I’ve called something a “position.”
 You can narrow the label text in Minitab, and then narrow the columns:

 - Choose Tools > Options.